Raghav-Guru/hadoopssl/README.md

     #mkdir /var/tmp/SSL; cd /var/tmp/SSL

-**Step 7**: GENERATE KEYS and CSR using that corresponding key.
+**Step 7**: Generate keys and csr using that corresponding key of each host.
 Make sure the common name portion of the certificate matches the hostname where the certificate will be deployed.

     #openssl genrsa -out <Hostname>.key 2048
     #openssl req -new -sha256 -key <Hostname>.key  -out <Hostname>.csr